 If you’ve ever wanted to visit Santorini and Milos and come back home with the best photographs you have ever taken, look no more, this workshop is for you!

-We are organizing an upscale vacation and photo workshop for a small, selected group of enthusiast photographers between June 4 and June 10, 2017.
+We are organizing an upscale vacation and photo workshop for a small, selected group of enthusiast photographers in the Spring of 2018.
 We will host you in the best hotels on the islands, lead you on location at the best times of day to shoot expansive vistas, seascapes, architecture, monasteries, and narrow village streets.

 In the evening, we will give you hands-on training on how to best process your images and do review and critique sessions to help you come home with images that are ready to be printed or put online.